310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Midori %}
 Then why exactly are you tugging on my sleeve and shaking in fear…?

-Wait a sec… didn’t you shout “It’s scary!” just now…?
+Wait a sec… didn’t you yell “It’s scary!” just now…?
 {% endbubble %}

 {% bubble Chiaki mgn %}
-N-n-no!
-You misunderstand, Takamine! *“Sca-ree”* in Swahili means “It’s really interesting”!
+N-N-No!
+You misunderstand, Takamine! *“Sca-ree”* in Swahili means “really interesting”![^4]
 {% endbubble %}

 {% bubble Midori %}
 In *Swahili*…?
 I can’t *wait* to see what your next excuse will be…♪

-Anyway, there really isn’t anything to be embarrassed about… we all have things we can’t stand…
+Anyway, there really isn’t anything to be embarrassed about… We all have things we can’t stand…

-In a way, it’s more embarrassing and uncool to keep trying to pretend to like something you actually hate…
+In a way, it’s more embarrassing and uncool to keep insisting that you like something you actually hate…

 It’s natural to have dislikes… Just be true to yourself… Aren’t *you* the one who’s always telling me stuff like, “I love you no matter what”…?
 {% endbubble %}